cbrown5/msc-review-rates/README.md

 # msc-review-rates

 ## TODO
-Why is vessel bias not having an impact? look into this.
+CB: Why is vessel bias not having an impact? look into this.
+Update model for simulating sets per trip?

 ### Scientific Context